wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.14.10 - Nov/12/2015 =
+* [tweak] modified extension updater to ignore encoding issues
+* [tweak] changed how updater inject's the list of extension updates

 = 1.14.9 - Nov/10/2015 =
 * [tweak] adjusted advanced tools to show all matching events in search
 * [fix] reservations bug that could combine purchase from same user into single reservation